sugarlabs/GSoC/Ideas-2019.md

 **Priority:** Moderate

 **Prerequisites**<br>
- - Experience with Python
- - Strong experience with Sugar activities
+ - Ability to write in Python programming language (for Sugar activities), or
+ - Ability to write in JavaScript programming language (for Sugarizer activities).

 **Description**<br>
 Sugar has a lot of activities (250+ on GitHub, and more elsewhere).
 To understand how to locate and work on activities, see our guide to [Modifying Activities](https://github.com/sugarlabs/sugar-docs/blob/master/src/contributing.md#modifying-activities).

+Sugarizer has a few activities.

 This project expects you to think of what new activities can be created.
 The activity or set of activities should add a new learning experience for the user, and must be large enough for the three months work for GSoC.